mtm-007/GPT-2/README.md

 # Experiment Tracking
 - for experment tracking the repo uses `Wandb` on the alternative  `mlflow` can be used to its fully opensource and open governance

-# torch.compile as pytorch > 2.0
-- in the latest commits torch.compile() is used to give some faster training kick back, will track how much performance boost this resoult